NYPL/bic-alarms-lambda/README.md

 - Deploy app to production and confirm it works

 ## Deployment
 The poller is deployed as a Docker image to the `bic-alarms` repository in [ECR](https://us-east-1.console.aws.amazon.com/ecr/private-registry/repositories).
-From there, the appropriate Lambda's code is updated based on the image's tag (either `qa` or `production`).
-To upload a new QA version of the Lambda, create a new release in GitHub off of the `qa` branch and tag it `qa-vX.X.X`.
-The GitHub Actions deploy-qa workflow will then deploy the code to ECR and update the Lambda appropriately.
+From there, the appropriate ECS service's code is updated based on the image's tag (either `qa` or `production`).
+To upload a new QA version of the ECS service, create a new release in GitHub off of the `qa` branch and tag it `qa-vX.X.X`.
+The GitHub Actions deploy-qa workflow will then deploy the code to ECR and update the ECS service appropriately.
 To deploy to production, create the release from the `production` branch and tag it `production-vX.X.X`.

 ## Environment variables
 The following environment variables are required for the code to run.
 The variables marked as encrypted should have been encrypted via KMS.